raj1vsr1vastava/password-generator/README.md

 # password-generator
-Developed a Password Generator App using Django3 in Python
+Password Generator App using Django3 in Python

+Generates a random password using lowercase, uppercase and numbers of a specific length specified by user.